Xe/Friendly-AI-Reviewer/README.md

-# AI Code Reviewer Setup Guide
+# Friendly AI Reviewer Setup Guide

 This guide explains how to set up the automated AI PR review system using OpenRouter to analyze pull requests with your choice of AI model.